-- 1. The Chair of the Board shall control all meetings of the Board and may expel any person for improper conduct at a meeting of the Board. - 2.
+- 1. Individuals who wish to raise questions with the Board must contact the Secretary in advance of the meetings.
+Full Members' representatives may not address the Board or ask questions of the Board without the permission of the Chair. - 2.
+The Chair of the Board shall control all meetings of the Board and may expel any person for improper conduct at a meeting of the Board. - 3.
 Full Members who wish to make a presentation before the Board shall make their request in writing to the Secretary at least 4 weeks before a regularly scheduled Board meeting or within such time as may be determined by the Chair of the Board.
 The Secretary will promptly inform the Chair of the Board who will assess the appropriateness of the presentation and, if appropriate, determine if time can be made available on the agenda; the Secretary or their delegate shall notify the Full Member of the Chair's decision.